 My name is Susan Schmeetz.
-Professionally: I am a Psychologist (Acceptance & commitment therapy), coach, mindfulness & yoga teacher, reiki healer and thai yoga masseuse.
+Professionally: I am a Psychologist (Acceptance & commitment therapy), coach, mindfulness & yoga teacher, reiki master and thai yoga masseuse.

 Over the last decade I have mainly been working as a psychologist and mindfulness meditation teacher.
 I apply technics from acceptance & commitment therapy and mindfulness.
 Both based on wisdom from the East.
 The last years I also have gained experience working in retreat centers where I taught yoga classes, workshops in psychology, lifecoaching and mindfulness meditation.

-I use my sense of humor, show up with authenticity, vulnerability and metaphors to explain complicated concepts.
+I use my sense of humor and metaphors to explain complicated concepts.

 My Background as a Psychologist

 I finished a bachelor in biological psychology and a master in neuropsychology and clinical psychology.
 I have done parts of my study in the Netherlands, the UK, Australia and in Belgium.
-I also studied cognitive behavioral therapy (CBT), Acceptance & commitment therapy (ACT), MBCT/ MBSR (mindfulness) and creative consciousness coaching and at the moment schematherapy.
-I have about 12 years experience as a psychologist and at the moment I work online with skype.
+I also studied cognitive behavioral therapy (CBT), Acceptance & commitment therapy (ACT), MBCT/ MBSR (mindfulness), EMDR, creative consciousness coaching and at the moment schematherapy.
+I have about 14 years experience as a psychologist and at the moment I work online with videocalls.
 In the past I have been working in a clinic that treats eating disorders (mainly binge eating), obesity and the related mental health issues.
 Before this I was working in a rehab for people with addictions, depressions, burnout and anxiety’s.
 I also have been teaching mental health related courses/ workshops to different age groups.

 Background as a mindfulness teacher

 I have been teaching mindfulness since 2011 and I have taught about 12 8-week group courses (MBCT/MBSR/Mindful eating) and many individual courses.
 I worked as a psychologist and mindfulness teacher in an obesity clinic (CO-EUR) and for See true in the Netherlands.
-At the moment I teach mindfulness classes to pilgrims on the camino de Santiago.
+At also taught mindfulness classes to pilgrims on the camino de Santiago.
 At the moment I mainly teaching mindfulness group classes at U-center international, a psyhotherapeutic clinic in the Netherlands.

 For my own practice and to be able to teach I have followed a number of retreats and courses (See the section on the website about mindfulness), but we are never a master in mindfulness as we always have to start again in each moment.

-I followed and finished “Het lange traject van See true” which means: 9 years meditation experience, participation in a MBCT/ MBSR training, (silent) retreats and theme days about mindfulness, advanced and basic teacher trainings, course on buddhist psychology, psychopathology, 3 hours of supervision and writing a reflection report about a groupcourse I taught.
+I followed and finished “Het lange traject van See true” which means: 10 years meditation experience, participation in a MBCT/ MBSR training, (silent) retreats and theme days about mindfulness, advanced and basic teacher trainings, course on buddhist psychology, psychopathology, 3 hours of supervision and writing a reflection report about a groupcourse I taught.
 For more information see http://www.nomadpsychologist.com/mindfulness/

 Background as a yoga teacher

-Experience: I have about 200 hours teaching experience in hatha yoga (Sivananda style), vinyasa flow and yin /restorative yoga.
+Experience: I have about 300 hours teaching experience in hatha yoga (Sivananda style), vinyasa flow and yin /restorative yoga.
 I teach yoga at the beach in Fisterra.
 I have also have been teaching at La Crisalida a yoga and detox retreatcenter in Spain where I worked as a as a health and wellbeing mentor.
 I also taught many classes in an Albergue called Monte Irago, to pilgrims who were walking the camino de Santiago de Compostella.
 In addition to this I was teaching in Guatemala to visitors of the Yoga Forest and La Paz hostel in Guatemala.
 And at Albergue Sol y Lua in Fisterra.
 I was teaching classes at the beaches of Fisterra to pilgrims before corona.
 In 2020 I taught classes at Klooster Simpelveld http://www.kloostersimpelveldyogabodymind.nl/ and sometimes at the Innbetween in Maastricht.

 Education: I have followed a Yoga Teacher Training in Ashtanga and Vinyasa Flow ( 200 hr Yoga Alliance ) at Sampoorna yoga and a second teacher training in Hatha yoga (200 hr Yoga Alliance) at the Arhanta ashram in India ( Arhanta Yoga Nederland).
 In 2020 I followed a chinese medicine & yin yoga teacher training in the Netherlands with Marieke vliegen, yinspiration trainer and senior assistant of Jo Phee.
 And I also followed a 3 day workshop in trauma sensitive yoga to understand a bit more about guiding classes for people who experienced trauma which I do at U-center.
 I also go back to Rishikesh (India) quite frequently to practice with different yoga teachers like Surinder Singh among others.
 At the moment i’m specialising in traumatic release exercises (TRE)/ neurogenic shaking and trauma sensitive yoga.